AA-AgentPerf Methodology

 Test Execution

-The number of supported users for each SLO is determined via binary search after an initial exponential ramp.
+The number of supported agents for each SLO is determined via binary search after an initial exponential ramp.
 Metrics are calculated using steady-state token timing information.
 After a phase is completed and metrics have been calculated, the system determines whether SLOs have been violated, then proceeds to the next target concurrency level.
+Each phase runs until at least 30 trajectories have completed, every simulated agent has completed at least 3 trajectories, and at least 10 minutes of steady-state measurement time has elapsed.
+Agent trajectory assignments are deterministic across phases, with dynamically generated prefixes added at the start of each trajectory in each phase to break prefix caching between phases.
+A max_tokens value of 16K prevents individual requests where a model gets stuck in a repetition loop from skewing results.

-As concurrent users increase, per-request output speed degrades.
-Each SLO tier defines a minimum acceptable speed, determining the maximum users that tier can support.
+As concurrent agents increase, per-request output speed degrades.
+Each SLO tier defines a minimum acceptable speed, determining the maximum agents that tier can support.

 Metrics & Results